lollo004/Forma/README.md

 ## Example Programs
 All example programs can also be found in `examples/` directory.
+- de_moivre: Demostration of complex numbers support by applying De Moivre theorem.
+- ackermann: Benchmark test for recursion support of a programming language.
+- hanoi: Tower of Hanoi problem.
+- frame: Draw a frame based on an input sequence.
+- rock_paper_scissors_lizard_spock: Implementation of the extended classical game, inspired from Star Trek series.
+- hello_world

 ### Tower of Hanoi:
-A tipical problem trivially solved by Recursion.
+A tipical problem trivially solved elegantly by Recursion with Formula.
 ```
 hanoi: N * S * S * S => N;